thornoe/sublime_syntax_gekko_aremos/README.md

 # Gekko and Aremos syntax for Sublime Text
-Package for syntax highligting in [Sublime Text 3.0](https://www.sublimetext.com/3) for AREMOS and [Gekko Timeseries And Modeling Software](https://github.com/thomsen67/GekkoTimeseries).
+Package for syntax highligting of code in [Sublime Text 3.0](https://www.sublimetext.com/3) for AREMOS and [Gekko Timeseries And Modeling Software](https://github.com/thomsen67/GekkoTimeseries).

 ## Getting started